Actor Stories: How Tyler Perry Went from Homeless to Hollywood Mogul

 This story, of course, is not typical.
 Most actors will never achieve the heights that Tyler Perry has achieved.
 But his story is proof of the value of tenacity and perseverance, hard work and dedication.

-One can only imagine the many times he considered giving up.
-Perhaps it was one of those times he put on a play and no one showed up.
-Perhaps it was one of those nights living in seedy motels or in his car.
-Perhaps it was when he lost all his money.
+One can only imagine the many times he considered giving up: the times he put on a play and no one showed up, the nights living in seedy motels or in his car, the times he lost all his money.

 Had he quit, he would not be the Tyler Perry we know today.
 He would not be starring in movies like Alex Cross (2012), Gone Girl (2014) and Vice (2018).
 He would not be the producer of television shows like Tyler Perry’s House of Payne or Meet the Browns.
 And he would never be the owner of his own movie studio, Tyler Perry Studios, a 330-acre converted military base in Atlanta, Georgia.